BabylonJS/BabylonNative/README.md

 The following major features are not yet supported or implemented, even as previews, but are expected to be supported in the future.
 Note that this list is not exhaustive.

+- Debugging JavaScript with V8 on the following platforms: Android, Apple, UWP, iOS, Linux.
 - User input.
 - Font rendering.
 - Sub-window, multi-window, and out-of-process rendering.